Emily Dickinson

 Overview

-Emily Dickinson was a 19th-century American poet known for her compact yet formally inventive verse, especially her use of the dash.
+Emily Dickinson was a 19th-century American poet known for her compact yet formally inventive verse, especially her use of the em dash.
 Although she wrote nearly 1,800 poems, only 10 were published during her lifetime; her reputation as one of American literature's preeminent poets was not established until the 20th century.

 1440 Findings